sethmlarson/secure-python-package-template/README.md

 - Select "Add secret" in the environment secrets section
 - Add the PyPI API token value under `PYPI_TOKEN`

+### Private vulnerability reporting

+- Settings > Code security and analysis
+- Select "Enable" for "Private vulnerability reporting".
+This will allow users to privately submit vulnerability reports directly to the repository.
+- Update the URL in the `SECURITY.md` file to the URL of your own repository.

 ## Verifying configurations

 ### Verifying reproducible builds